Ezzio11/sharkpy/docs/index.rst

 Welcome to SharkPy's documentation!
 ==================================

-SharkPy is a friendly machine learning framework with shark-themed feedback.
+🦈 A friendly machine learning framework with shark-themed feedback!

 .. toctree::
    :maxdepth: 2

-   installation
-   usage
-   api
+   :caption: Contents:

+   modules

 Indices and tables
 ==================